 Best for history and beaches

-Meandering between Fethiye and Antalya, Türkiye's Mediterranean shoreline – aka the Turquoise Coast – is full of beautiful places to enjoy sun, sea and sand, but it’s also studded with relics from the ancient civilizations that once populated the area.
+Between Fethiye and Antalya, Türkiye's Mediterranean shoreline – called the Turquoise Coast – is full of beautiful places to enjoy sun, sea and sand, but it’s also studded with relics from the ancient civilizations that once populated the area.

 The seaside ruins of Phaselis and Patara (which also boasts one of Türkiye's best beaches) are particularly picturesque, as are the rock-cut tombs of Myra.
 The Antalya Museum offers plenty of insights into the region’s rich history.
-Explore by sea on a gület (sailing boat) cruise, on foot along the Lycian Way hiking trail or by driving along scenic coastal roads.
+Explore by sea on a gület (traditional wooden sailing boat) cruise, on foot along the Lycian Way hiking trail or on a road trip along coastal roads.

-Get your eSIMPlanning Tip: Seasonal summer flights with budget carriers such as Ryanair and Easyjet provide a cost-effective way to reach Turquoise Coast resort towns such as Antalya and Dalaman.
+Planning tip: Seasonal summer flights with budget carriers such as Ryanair and EasyJet provide a cost-effective way to reach Turquoise Coast resort towns such as Antalya and Dalaman.

 Best for rural traditions

-The cold and choppy Black Sea is less inviting than the balmy Med, so turn your gaze inland, where lush green valleys spill down to the shore from high peaks, and you'll soon see the region’s appeal.
-Trabzon, home to the legendary cliff-side monastery of Sumela, is the main air hub for a region rich in rural traditions.
+The cold and choppy Black Sea is less inviting than the balmy Med, so turn your gaze inland, where lush green valleys spill down to the shore from high peaks, and you'll soon see this area’s appeal.
+Trabzon, home to the legendary cliffside monastery of Sumela, is the main air hub for a region rich in rural traditions.

-Villages at lower elevations produce most of Türkiye's tea and hazelnuts, while the region's yaylalar (high plateaus) are becoming popular with tourists seeking scenic views and a taste of traditional Black Sea culture and cuisine.
+Villages at lower elevations produce most of Türkiye's tea and hazelnuts, while the yaylalar (high plateaus) are becoming known to tourists seeking scenic views and a taste of traditional Black Sea culture and cuisine.
 The tiny village of Pokut is a charming spot to start your explorations.

-Planning Tip: The warm summer from July to September is the time to trek in the Kaçkar Mountains; trails open when snow clears from the high mountain passes.
+Planning tip: The warm summer from July to September is the best time to visit if you want to go hiking in the Kaçkar Mountains; trails open when snow clears from the high mountain passes.

 5. Southeastern Anatolia

-The often-overlooked region of southeastern Anatolia is one of Türkiye's cultural – and culinary – stars.
-The cities of Gaziantep and Antakya (Hatay) are famed for their food, and both have interesting museums with incredible collections of Roman mosaics uncovered in the area.
+The often-overlooked region of southeastern Anatolia is one of Türkiye's cultural and culinary stars.
+The cities of Gaziantep (Antep) and Antakya (Hatay) are famed for their food, and both have interesting museums with incredible collections of Roman mosaics uncovered in the area.

-Planning Tip: While buses and shared taxis run to most towns and villages, transport can be infrequent off the main tourist circuit, so a rented car is the best way to explore.
+Planning tip: While buses and shared taxis run to most towns and villages, transportation can be infrequent off the main tourist circuit, so a rented car is the best way to explore.

 6. Datça and Bozburun